 WHAT SERVICE IS NOT ABOUT

 Service is not sacrifice.
 Service is not poverty.
 Service is not slavery to anyone or anything.
 This is very important to recall at all times.

 If service sinks into slavery, poverty, lack or sacrifice of yourself, you are not in service any more.
 You are in some other mental/emotional space that is usually not healthful.
-Service means you are joyously giving of your time and talents to assist others
+Service means you are joyously giving of your time and talents to assist others.

 They jump for joy and they immediately “share the case load” with you.
 This means they will set before you a task.
-It may be menial or even trivial, but it is a task that needs doing.
+It may seem menial or even trivial, but it is a task that needs doing.

 It may seem odd to say that by serving, and being obedient to your high self or God, that you become a master.
 However, this is exactly how it works.

 The true masters are true servants of others and of God or the universe.
 So to become one of them, you, too, must learn to serve and serve correctly, all of the time.

 This is a very important section.
 It is one thing to want to be of service.
 However, everyone needs to learn, practice and thus develop the qualities needed to be of service.
 Otherwise, your desire to be of service will never come to fruition properly.
 You may burn out, become depressed or overwhelmed, or just fail at your tasks.